-In addition to providing the page image, "Basic Instructions", has another strip where both Scott and a customer find common ground over hating going into Scott's place of work.
+- Basic Instructions has a strip where both Scott and a customer find common ground over hating going into Scott's place of work.

-Parodied in Adventurers!, when the Big Bad pulls the second type of Not So Different moment on the hero in this strip, and has it fall flat almost immediately since the only examples he could come up with were their similar heights and shared penchant for pointy hair.
+- Parodied in Adventurers!, when the Big Bad pulls the second type of Not So Different moment on the hero in this strip, and has it fall flat almost immediately since the only examples he could come up with were their similar heights and shared penchant for pointy hair.
 He admitted that he probably shouldn't have made it up on the fly.

 Violetta: Really.
 So you've completely missed the fact that he's overbearing, self-aggrandizing and certain death to be around?

 - A much darker version comes later - the main reason the Other is so reviled by pretty much everyone is that she uses slaver wasps to control people, with them having to obey her every order once they have become revenants.
 Even other characters with Undying Loyalty hate the idea of forcing people to obey.
 One of the main forms of opposition to the Other come from Baron Wulfenbach, who has spent the majority of his rule gathering and destroying the Other's technology, and has biologically engineered weasels to sniff out revenants.
 And then he goes and does the exact same thing as the Other has done to Agatha, by implanting a copy of his personality into his son so that he can control his to some extent and make sure that he doesn't help Agatha.
 This is explicitly called out in-comic by the Other herself.
 When the Big Bad herself is criticising you, you know you've fucked up.

 - Not said by a villain, but comparing a Corrupt Corporate Executive to his son: Rollie, of Gene Catlow, explains exactly how Steven Avariss is like his father.
 It boils down to an aspect of their personalities that could be good or bad, depending on how it's applied.